rapidsai/cloud-ml-examples/azure/notebooks/kubernetes/Detailed_setup_guide.md

     "username": "<your user name>"
     }
     ```
     Note down the password and the username.
-Any of the two password will work.
+Any of the two passwords will work.

 - Docker login and create a secret with `docker login`
     ```bash